Mi'kmaq: Hieroglyphic writing

-The Mi'kmaq language was written using Miꞌkmaq hieroglyphic writing.
-Today it is written mainly using letters of the Latin alphabet.
+The Mi'kmaq language was written using Mi'kmaq hieroglyphic writing using a hieroglyphic system created in 1677 by French Catholic missionary Chrestien Le Clerq.
+Le Clerq noted that the Mi'kmaq children were memorizing prayers utilizing the counting of marks, but did not claim to have incorporated any of this system into the hieroglyphs he created.
+It is likely that this pre-Le Clerq writing system was part of a writing tradition by the Mi'kmaq similar to that observed in 1651 amongst the Eastern Abenaki of Maine.
+Today, it is written mainly using letters of the Latin alphabet.

-At the Kejimkujik National Park and National Historic Site, petroglyphs of "life-ways of the Mi'kmaw", include written hieroglyphics, human figures, Mi'kmaq houses and lodges, decorations including crosses, sailing vessels, and animals, etched into slate rocks.
-These are attributed to the Mi'kmaw, who have continuously inhabited the area since prehistoric times.
+At the Kejimkujik National Park and National Historic Site, petroglyphs of "life-ways of the Mi'kmaq", include written hieroglyphics, human figures, Mi'kmaq houses and lodges, decorations including crosses, sailing vessels, and animals, etched into slate rocks.
+These are attributed to the Mi'kmaq, who have continuously inhabited the area since prehistoric times.
 The petroglyphs date from the late prehistoric period through the nineteenth century.

-Jerry Lonecloud (1854 – 1930, Mi'kmaq) is considered the "ethnographer of the Micmac nation".
+Jerry Lonecloud (1854 – 1930, Mi'kmaq) is considered the "ethnographer of the Mi'kmaq nation".
 In 1912, he transcribed some of the Kejimkujik petroglyphs, and donated his works to the Nova Scotia Museum.
 He is credited with the first Mi'kmaq memoir, which was recorded from his oral history in the 1920s.

-In the late 1670s, French missionary Chrestien Le Clercq, who was working in the Gaspé Peninsula, was inspired by hieroglyphics made by a young Mi'kmaq using charcoal on birchbark.
-Leclercq adopted the use of Mi'kmaq hieroglyphs to teach Catholic prayers and hymns to the people in their own form of language.
+In the late 1670s, French missionary Chrestien Le Clercq, who was working in the Gaspé Peninsula, was inspired by marks made by a young Mi'kmaq using charcoal on birchbark.
+Leclercq created what is now known as Mi'kmaq hieroglyphic writing to teach Catholic prayers and hymns to the people in their own unique form of language.
+After Le Clerq's returned to France in 1687, the script had to be taught to other groups of Mi'kmaq by other missionaries, indicating it was not a script that the indigenous peoples already knew.

-Christian Kauder was a missionary in Miꞌkmaꞌki from 1856 to 1871.
-He included samples of Mi'kmaq hieroglyphic writing, such as the Holy Mary Rosary prayer and the Lord's Prayer, in his German Christian catechism published in 1866.
+Christian Kauder was a Luxembourg missionary in Mi'kma'ki from 1856 to 1871.
+He included samples of Mi'kmaq hieroglyphic writing, such as the Holy Mary Rosary prayer and the Lord's Prayer, in his German Christian catechism published in Vienna in 1866.

 David L. Schmidt and Murdena Marshall published some of the prayers, narratives, and liturgies represented in hieroglyphs—pictographic symbols in a 1995 book.
-As noted, the pre-contact Mi'kmaq developed these hieroglyphs.
-French Jesuit missionaries adopted their use to teach Catholic prayers and religion to the Mi'kmaw.
+As noted, the pre-contact Mi'kmaq utilized some form of writing, but Le Clerq indicated that the hieroglyphs were "formed" by him.
+French Jesuit missionaries adopted their use to teach Catholic prayers and religion to the Mi'kmaq.
 Schmidt and Marshall showed that these hieroglyphics served as a fully functional writing system.
 They assert it is the oldest writing system for an indigenous language in North America north of Mexico.